lisaglendenning/zookeeper-lite/README.md

 ## Building

 zookeeper-lite is a Maven project.
-Build requires [zookeeper-lite-deps](http://github.com/lisaglendenning/zookeeper-lite-deps).

 ## Configuration